neul-labs/gity/docs/fsmonitor.md

 | Named volume | Events work inside container only |
 | NFS/network | Unreliable |

-**Recommendation**: Run gitz inside the container if using bind mounts on macOS/Windows, or disable fsmonitor for containerized workflows.
+**Recommendation**: Run gity inside the container if using bind mounts on macOS/Windows, or disable fsmonitor for containerized workflows.

 ### Docker in WSL2